SecureSense: Defending Adversarial Attack for Secure Device-Free Human Activity Recognition: Conclusion

 \section{Conclusion}

 In this paper, we study adversarial attack and defense for IoT-based HAR systems.
 Regarding the WiFi device-free HAR system as a case study, we propose several types of attacks including both white-box and black-box ones.
 The empirical results show that adversarial attacks can result in a degrading performance of deep models working in HAR systems.
-To enhance the capacity of HAR models confronting attacks, we propose a novel method, RobustSense, which aims to learn consistent predictions for normal cases and the hazardous cases under various attacks.
+To enhance the capacity of HAR models confronting attacks, we propose a novel method, SecureSense, which aims to learn consistent predictions for normal cases and the hazardous cases under various attacks.
 Extensive experiments have been conducted, and the results validate that our approach achieves robust performances on two real-world human activity and gait recognition datasets.
 Visualization further reveals the underlying intuition behind adversarial attacks.

 The current work aims to enhance the model robustness to prevent potential attacks, which belongs to proactive defense.
 Meanwhile, when attacks happen, the model is reckoned to recognize the attacks for record, termed as reactive defense.
 It is still challenging to distinguish the adversarial samples from normal samples in HAR.
-In the future, we will study reactive defense methods for robust HAR systems that can reject adversarial samples from attackers.
+In the future, we will study reactive defense methods for robust HAR systems that can reject adversarial samples from attackers, and more kinds of adversarial attacks will be considered.
 Meanwhile, apart from attacks in data communication, the attacks during data collection can also happen.
 For example, when we collect a dataset for human activity recognition, some volunteers may conduct wrong actions or irregular actions.
 In this case, the training data is noisy or consists of diverse distributions.
 Such problems could be solved by noise-robust learning \cite{peng2020suppressing} or domain adaptation \cite{yang2020mobileda}, which will also denote our future works. }

+\begin{IEEEbiography}[{ }]{Jianfei Yang} received the B.Eng. from the School of Data and Computer Science, Sun Yat-sen University in 2016, and the Ph.D. degree from Nanyang Technological University (NTU), Singapore in 2021.
+He received the best Ph.D. thesis award from NTU.
+He used to work as a senior research engineer at BEARS, the University of California, Berkeley.
+His research interests include deep learning, wireless sensing, and artificial intelligence of things.
+He won many International AI challenges in computer vision and interdisciplinary research fields.
+Currently, he is a Presidential Postdoctoral Research Fellow and an independent PI at NTU. \end{IEEEbiography}